RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

 * Add support for the most important numeric types of Numpy.

 #### IPython Console
-* Load kernel json files anywhere in the file system.
+* Be able to load kernel json files anywhere in the file system when connecting to external kernels.

 #### Under the hood
 * Add the chardet library as a new dependency.